 If you encounter any problems with online submission, please contact the Editorial Office via the details provided in the Contact section below.

-Regular Articles, review articles and notes should comprise the following sections, in this order: (1) Title Page, (2) Synopsis and Key words, (3) Text, (4) References, (5) Appendices, and (6) Figure and table legends, each of which should start on a new page.
+Regular Articles, review articles and notes should comprise the following sections, in this order: (1) Title Page, (2) Synopsis and Key words, (3) Text, (4) References, (5) Appendices, and (6) Figure and table captions, each of which should start on a new page.

+Current

+If you encounter any problems with online submission, please contact the Editorial Office via the details provided in the Contact section below.

+Regular Articles, review articles and notes should comprise the following sections, in this order: (1) title page, (2) synopsis and key words, (3) text, (4) references, (5) tables and figures, (6) appendices, supporting information, etc.